-The aim of this guidance is to
+The aim of this guidance is to:

-- Outline child protection processes for practitioners and to provide practice guidance to support practitioners working with children and families affected by adults viewing child sexual abuse images - particularly via the Internet; - Identify key principles to help inform assessments; - Improve Joint Working between Agencies - Consider some of the practice implications; - Provide an overview of current messages from research and underpinning knowledge
+Outline child protection processes for practitioners and to provide practice guidance to support practitioners working with children and families affected by adults viewing indecent images of Children - particularly via the Internet;

+- Identify key principles to help inform assessments; - Improve Joint Working between Agencies - Consider some of the practice implications; - Provide an overview of current messages from research and underpinning knowledge

-Throughout this document an adult involved in viewing child sexual abuse images is referred to in the male gender.
+Throughout this document an adult involved in viewing indecent images of children is referred to in the male gender.
 The perpetrator's partner is referred to in the female gender.
 This is for ease of reference and reflects the current position that it is mostly men who are known to be involved in this behaviour.
 Women do commit sexual offences against children, however current research and experience suggests that the numbers are very small.